berenslab/MorphoPy/README.md

 If you want to develop the code base further, you can work with git pull requests.
 Please make sure that you document the code and add test and example of how to use your code.

+## <a name="citation"> Citing MorphoPy </a>

+If you are using MorphoPy for your research or your work project please make sure to cite us and this repository.

 ## <a name="module">Module description</a>

 **Important:** MorphoPy requires the soma to be one single point.
 If several soma points are present in the